 A team player resume is a strategic approach you implement in writing your resume to highlight your teamwork abilities.
 It aims to demonstrate how effective and efficient you perform in a team setting.
-Most jobs require their members to thrive in a team; thus, you need to show how good a team player you are in your resume.
+Most jobs require their members to thrive in a team; thus, you need to show how good of a team player you are in your resume.

 Your resume is the first touch of contact with potential employers.
-When you miss including the qualities they are looking for, your application is better than nothing.
-And to avoid this, you must always tailor a team player resume that reflects your collaborative skills.
+When you miss including the qualities they are looking for, your application is no better than nothing.
+To avoid this, you must always tailor a team player resume that reflects your collaborative skills.
 This is especially essential when your niche requires the collective effort of members to produce excellent quality work.

 Should you always create a team player resume?

 Not necessarily.
 You will only need to create a team player resume when the job description specifically looks for the said soft skill.
-However, some jobs don’t explicitly state they need a team player.
+However, some jobs don’t explicitly state that they need a team player.
 That said, you need to do your own research and evaluate if the job actually requires it.
 Upon finding out that the job occurs in a team environment, it’s best to start modifying your resume.